Fireworks: Malta

 When the islands were ruled by the Order of St John, fireworks were used on special occasions such as the election of a new Grand Master, the appointment of a new Pope or the birth of a prince.

 Nowadays, fireworks are used in village feasts throughout the summer.
 The Malta International Fireworks Festival is also held annually.

-Monte-Carlo International Fireworks Festival
+Monaco

-Pyrotechnics experts from around the world have competed in Monte Carlo, Monaco, since 1966.
+Since 1966, pyrotechnics experts from around the world have competed in the Monte Carlo International Fireworks Festival.
 The festival runs from July to August every year, and the winner returns in 18 November for the fireworks display on the night before the National Day of Monaco.
 The event is held in Port Hercule, beginning at around 9:30pm every night, depending on the sunset.